Contact the Governor

 r

-The Governor seeks to appoint one public member to the Board of Landscape Architects.
+The Governor seeks to appoint one funeral service practitioner to the Massage Therapy Board.

 Interested persons should apply using the link below.

-Do you want to serve as a public member of the Board of Landscape Architects?
+Do you want to serve as a professional member of the Board of Funeral Services?

-Thank you for you interest in appointment to the Board of Landscape Architects in the Lujan Grisham Administration.
+Thank you for you interest in appointment to the Board of Funeral Services in the Lujan Grisham Administration.
 Click here to complete the application and submit it along with the supporting material.

 r